 So what do these improvements look like?
 A few examples include:

-At the start of the first lockdown, all that time ago in 2020, we asked 121 individuals their opinion on using Zoom calls as means of communication to speak to their advisors, this figure came out at just 27%.
+At the start of the first lockdown, all that time ago in 2020, we asked 121 individuals their opinion on using Zoom calls as means of communication to speak to their advisers, this figure came out at just 27%.

 In February 2021 however, we asked the same question, only to see the figure almost double to 51% This could be a direct result of both Zoom becoming a household name of lockdown communication, and an increased willingness of clients to engage through new mediums.